 One of the main challenges after a breakup is being dependent on the actions of your ex.
 You wait for them to make a decision before you make your own.
-You give them space, and you show that you’re patient and understanding, in order to avoid pressuring or pushing them.
+You give them space, write quotes and you show that you’re patient and understanding, in order to avoid pressuring or pushing them.
 Nevertheless, it’s been weeks, maybe even months, and things aren’t moving forward.
 Every time you pose a question, the only answer you get is, “I don’t know” or “I need time.”

 Generally there are two types of behavior that we see in this situation.
 You can be dependent, giving your ex all the time they need, without saying a word, while simply waiting for the decision to be made.
 Or you can do too much of the opposite and end up badgering them.
 Of course, as a relationship expert, I can’t let you choose between these two methods because they are dead ends, and will result in mistakes.
 In truth, you need a strong technique in order to move forward.
 You must take action and have the conviction to conquer your ex’s doubts.

 Though you may not realize it yet, you may also be in need of time and space after a breakup as well.
 So don’t just sit there and only try to find a solution to the words “my ex needs time”; make sure that you also use this time wisely!
 How much time should you give your ex?
 How can you convince them to come back?
 What should you do during this period?
 I will provide answers to all of these questions in this article!